-July 4th is national holiday in America it is American Independence Day, which marks the independence of America from The Great Britain in 1776.
+July 4th is a national holiday in America it is America Independence Day, which marks the independence of America from Great Britain in 1776.
 On this day the original thirteen colonies gained independence from Britain and became individual, free states.
-From that day on, July fourth has been celebrated as the birth of America’n independence.
+From that day on, July fourth has been celebrated as the birth of American independence.

-Being a national holiday in America 4th July is no less than Diwali of India.
-It is celebrated with family gathering, barbecue gathering with lot of quintessential American food and lots of fireworks.
+Being a national holiday in America on 4th July is no less than Diwali of India.
+It is celebrated with a family gathering, a barbecue gathering with a lot of quintessential American food, and lots of fireworks.

-If you happen to be in America on 4th July than you will experience the celebratory gestures by people on this day.
-Its a great time for parades, hosting cookouts, hanging out with family and hitting the beach or enjoying fireworks.
-Also a great time to shop as almost all stores give amazing sales from home decor to clothes, a perfect summertime upgrade.
+If you happen to be in America on 4th July then you will experience the celebratory gestures by people on this day.
+It’s a great time for parades, hosting cookouts, hanging out with family, and hitting the beach or enjoying fireworks.
+Also, a great time to shop as almost all stores gives amazing sales from home decor to clothes, a perfect summertime upgrade.

 5 things you might not know about Americas Independence Day

-1. Declaration of Independent America was not signed on July 4, 1776, it was but it on second July 1776 when Continental congress voted of declaring themselves independent of British rule.
+1. Declaration of Independent America was not signed on July 4, 1776, it was but it on second July 1776 when the Continental Congress voted of declaring themselves independent of British rule.
 It was on July 4 when the document appeared officially.

-3. First official national celebration of America’s independence was held in Philadelphia on July 4, 1777 and Massachusetts was the first state to recognize it as federal holiday with New Year’s Day, Independence Day, Thanksgiving, and Christmas.
+3. The first official national celebration of America’s independence was held in Philadelphia on July 4, 1777, and Massachusetts was the first state to recognize it as a federal holiday with New Year’s Day, Independence Day, Thanksgiving, and Christmas.

-5. At the first national Independence Day Celebration in Philly in 1777, 13 cannons were fired, one round for each state of the union, bells were rung, and fireworks were set off and till today America towns burn from $8000 to $15,000 of firework on Fourth of July.
+5. At the first national Independence Day Celebration in Philly in 1777, 13 cannons were fired, one round for each state of the union, bells were rung, and fireworks were set off, and till today American towns burn from $8000 to $15,000 of firework on Fourth of July.

 Here are some of the traditional food and delicacies that people enjoy on this day.

 Barbecue – Fourth of July means get-together and hosting barbecues.
-It have become of tradition among all the parties of Fourth of July to have a Barbecue.
+It has become of tradition among all the parties of the Fourth of July to have a Barbecue.

-Burgers – Burger is something you can’t get bored of and can enjoy especially in parties and gathering.
+Burgers – Burger is something you can’t get bored of and can enjoy especially at parties and gatherings.

-Hot Dogs – Hot dogs are the Americans favorite to consumer on Fourth of July.
-There is a tradition of hot dog-eating contest held at Coney Island’s hot dog haven.
+Hot Dogs – Hot dogs are the American’s favorite to the consumer on the Fourth of July.
+There is a tradition of a hot-dog-eating contest held at Coney Island’s hot dog haven.

-Pie – An American party is not complete without an pie and apple pie comes as favorite for all.
+Pie – An American party is not complete without a pie and apple pie comes as a favorite for all.

-Fried Chicken – Love of chicken especially barbecuing chicken is top on the menu during fourth of July celebration.
+Fried Chicken – The love of chicken especially barbecuing chicken is top on the menu during the fourth of July celebration.

-Macaroni Cheese – Macaroni and Cheese is a perfect side dish to add in the menu of the festive.
+Macaroni Cheese – Macaroni and Cheese is a perfect side dish to add to the menu of the festive.

-Barbecued Corn – The classic Fourth of July barbecue is not complete without a perfect food and grilled corn just make the party more festive.
+Barbecued Corn – The classic Fourth of July barbecue is not complete without perfect food and grilled corn just makes the party more festive.

-Lemonade – A summer chiller a must in any 4th July celebration.
+Lemonade – A summer chiller is a must in any 4th July celebration.

-Beer – Maximum beer is sold on Fourth July than any other holiday round the year.
+Beer – Maximum beer is sold on Fourth July than any other holiday around the year.